 - Daviess County since 1985

 You also are invited to visit the 1889 Squirrel Cage Jail, located 2 blocks west of the Daviess County Courthouse in Gallatin, MO.
-This historic relic is registered on the National Register of Historic Places and serves as a visitors’ center — open daily during the summer season or groups by appointment (Trudi Burton, ph: 660.663.7342).
-The visitors’ center is a work in progress by members of the Daviess County Historical Society.
-Contact Dan Lockridge or Darryl Wilkinson for more details.
+This historic relic is registered on the National Register of Historic Places and serves as a visitors’ center — open during designated summer hours or by appointment (Trudi Burton, ph: 660.663.7342).
+The visitors’ center is a work in progress.
+For more information, contact Dan Lockridge or Darryl Wilkinson for more details.